hashgraph/hedera-mirror-node/docs/design/hts.md

 6. GRPC Token Service

 ## Goals
--   Ingest HTS related transactions from record streams from the mainnet and persist information to the database
+-   Ingest HTS Token transactions from record streams rcd files from the mainnet and persist information to the database
--   Ingest token balances from balances streams from the mainnet and persist to the database
+-   Ingest token balances from balance streams  CSV files from the mainnet and persist to the database
 -   Expose token balance of accounts in existing REST APIs that show balance
 -   Provide a HTS REST API to return all tokens (Token Discovery)
 -   Provide a HTS REST API to return all accounts holding a specific token (Token Supply Distribution)
--   Provide a streaming GRPC API to subscribe to HTS transfers for an account
+-   Provide a streaming GRPC API to subscribe to token transfers for an account

 ## Non Goals
 -   Provide a streaming GRPC API to subscribe to HTS transfers for all accounts and or all tokens